DaniRiber/DaniRiber/README.md

 🏡 I live in Recife, Pernambuco, Brazil.

-📚 Currently, I'm taking a Full Stack Web Development course.
+📚 Currently, I'm getting certified in PI System.

 📜 You can have a look on my repositories and track my progress.

 ## More about me: https://www.linkedin.com/in/daniriber/

-You can contact me via LinkedIn.
+Also, you can contact me via LinkedIn.

 Thanks for visiting. 😄